Opening the gates to the digital future

 Key project responsibilities

-• Development of complex simulation models for Digital Production, Supply Chain Network and Product Lifecycle Management
+• WP5: Management of Digital Production, Supply Chain Networks and Product Lifecycle

 Key Collaborations